carbon-language/carbon-lang/docs/design/generics/details.md

     This means that every type is the common type with itself.

-Blanket impls must always be [external](#external-impl) and defined lexically out-of-line.
+Blanket impl declarations must always be [external](#external-impl) and defined lexically out-of-line.

-#### Difference between blanket impls and named constraints
+#### Difference between a blanket impl and a named constraint

-A blanket interface can be used to say "any type implementing `interface I` also implements `interface B`."
+A blanket impl declaration can be used to say "any type implementing `interface I` also implements `interface B`."
 Compare this with defining a `constraint C` that requires `I`.
 In that case, `C` will also be implemented any time `I` is.
 There are differences though:

 -   There can be other implementations of `interface B` without a corresponding implementation of `I`, unless `B` has a requirement on `I`.
 However, the